BlueCannonBall/Polybuild/README.md

 # Polybuild
-A simple Makefile generator designed for humans.
+A simple and declarative Makefile generator designed for humans.

 ## Usage
 First, make a `Polybuild.toml` at your project's root: